Recoskie/JDasm/README.md

 Thus it writes a boot sector to the disk you want to put the operating system on.
 However, that boot sector begins the operating system.

-You can analyze boot sectors and bootable media that run on blank computers with J-Disassembly.
+You can analyze boot sectors and bootable media that run on blank computers with JDisassembly.

 ------------------------------------------------------------
 Running the application.